Intro to Database Automation

 - Painless audits

 Enjoy on-demand access to detailed information on every database deployment across the enterprise.
-Liquibase logs detailed information on deployments into a centralized database, allowing users to retrieve, validate and labels all database changes and trace them back to the corresponding application task or business requirement.
+Liquibase logs detailed information on deployments into a centralized database, allowing users to retrieve, validate and label all database changes and trace them back to the corresponding application task or business requirement.
 Automatically.

 - Happier, more productive teams